How To Make Your Website Accessible To All Users: Complete WCAG Compliance Guide 2026

 ⚠️ Important: WCAG Compliance Timeline Update

-WCAG 2.2 was officially published in October 2023.
-While WCAG 2.1 remains the current legal standard in most jurisdictions, forward-looking organizations are already implementing WCAG 2.2 requirements to stay ahead of regulatory changes.
-WCAG 2.2 adds 9 new success criteria focusing on cognitive accessibility, mobile accessibility, and improved visibility of controls and indicators.
+WCAG 2.2 was officially published in October 2023 and is now the current standard.
+While WCAG 2.1 remains legally recognized in most jurisdictions, forward-looking organizations are already implementing WCAG 2.2 requirements to stay ahead of regulatory changes.
+WCAG 2.2 adds 9 new success criteria focusing on cognitive accessibility (dyslexia support, easy language), mobile accessibility (touch target size, pointer gestures), and improved visibility of controls and indicators.
+The European Accessibility Act (EAA) will require WCAG 2.2 compliance by June 2025 for many products and services.

 It’s important to understand that WCAG is not just a checklist but a framework for thinking about accessibility throughout the design and development process.
 Successful implementation requires integrating accessibility considerations from the very beginning of a project rather than trying to retrofit accessibility at the end.